Promoting Healing Through Compassionate Advocacy

 Moreover, the prosecution can only bring charges against people when they have probable cause of a crime.
 Civil law is different.

-Why You Should Consider Filing A Claim For Damages
+Why Should I Consider Filing a Civil Claim For Damages?

 Under California’s sexual harassment laws, you have the right to sue the person who committed the act.
 Also, under California tort law, you may be able to sue others for negligence in addition to the perpetrator of the crime.
 California law allows you to file a damage claim against someone who had a duty to keep you safe and failed to follow their duty.

-Here are a few examples of claims you could bring against the perpetrator and someone else for breaching their duty of care they owed you:
+Here are a few examples of claims you could bring against the perpetrator and someone else for breaching the duty of care they owed you:

 • Suing the owners of a barroom for an assault that occurred on their premises due to lack of security;